lumenlearning/IMathAS/ohm/mocks/student_pay/README.md

 # Purpose

 This is a simple mock of the student payment API.

-It returns static content.
+It returns static content and must be edited to change its responses.

 # Usage